-Since you’re already out in Virginia, another great touring option for those looking for the true DC area experience is to explore the charming Old Town Alexandria.
+Since you’re already out in Virginia, another great touring option for those looking for the true DMV (D.C., Maryland, Virginia) experience is to explore the charming Old Town Alexandria.

 This historic neighborhood is filled with boutique shops, cute little restaurants, and some impressive historic buildings and monuments.
 For culture buffs, the Torpedo Factory Art Center is very popular, and the Market Square Museums are great little hidden gems, too.

 Old Town also often hosts frequent community events, so be sure to consult an events calendar before your trip to see if there might be anything going on (especially if you’re visiting on a weekend).

 Getting In: If you’re already got your car, it’s a 20 minute drive or so north to Old Town Alexandria, but if you’re coming from the city it’s also easily accessible via Metro.

 Stop #3: Explore the National Harbor

 This booming waterfront neighborhood is just across the river from Old Town, and is the perfect next step in your day.

 Offering an eclectic selection of over 150 different shops and more than 30 restaurants, this is a shopper’s paradise.
 Explore the Tanger Outlets ’til you run out of steam, and then enjoy a leisurely waterfront meal.

 If you prefer being active, you can also rent kayaks, paddle boats, and more right from the National Harbor waterfront.
 (If you’re thinking that’s in the cards for you, you might want to pop by earlier in the day.)

 If you’re traveling with children, don’t forget about the popular Carousel.
 The whole family will love the Capital Wheel, too, which provides a perfect vista of the harbor and the city beyond.